 Big picture: This announcement by Airtel Africa comes 3 weeks after the company paid off a $505 million guaranteed senior notes (debt) a year ahead of its due date.
 Since its IPO in June 2019, Airtel Africa has reduced its US dollar debt by $1.7 billion.
 The company is successfully pursuing a strategy of reducing its debt, especially its US dollar debt.

 Buy Dollar stablecoins with Naira on Busha, Earn passive income on your Dollar stablecoins, Receive interest daily and cash out anytime you want.
 With Busha, you get access to the best flex savings for Dollar equivalent in Nigeria.
 Start saving for the future you want NOW!

-For the first time ever, the 2022 FIFA World Cup will be held in the Middle East, in Qatar.
+will be held in the Middle East, in Qatar.
 There are many ways startups in the MENA region can take advantage of this opportunity from brand placement to logistics and hospitality.
 One startup, however, is focused on growing MENA’s football gaming market and It’s raised money to this end.

 The round was led by 4DX Ventures with participation from Darwazah Capital, Golden Palm Investments, P1 Ventures, and a number of strategic angel investors from the local and global sports and entertainment ecosystem.

 Side-bar: For non-football people, here’s how fantasy football works.
 You choose a virtual team of real-life footballers, and if their real-life counterparts play well, your virtual players get points that can be redeemed for cash.